 The local historical society has bemoaned that students in your classes lack a real appreciation for commemorative maps and history.
 You and your team resolve to make a digital tour that honors the state’s past around a particular subject.
 How could you create a digital, interactive commemorative map or document that features maps?

 The Texas GLO website includes a variety of map-related resources.
-These can be used as part of a Google Tour Builder activity, like those described in the TechNotes blog entry Create Voyages of Digital Discovery with Google Tour Builder.
 For example, the Launch Texas Hidden History provides an interactive map of Texas.
 You can click on icons that show what Texas looked like then compared to now.

 Want To See More?